Before you publish anything online, it’s a good idea to choose from a range of free plagiarism checkers.

 I’m sure that these definitions don’t apply to you.

-If you do happen to plagiarize content, it is usually by accident and only for phrases that are frequently used.
+If you happen to plagiarize content, it is usually by accident and for common phrases.

-But there are those who still cheat.
-So a plagiarism detecting tool can help you track down anyone who might have copied your already published content.
+But some people cheat.
+A plagiarism detecting tool can help you track anyone who might have copied your published content.

-Some time ago, I came across a blatant case of plagiarism by one blogger.
-He had copied not only an entire text but also the images.
-A plagiarism report quickly brought the errant blogger undone.
+Some time ago, I came across a blatant case by one blogger.
+He had copied and published an entire blog post and the images.
+A plagiarism checker brought the errant blogger undone.